Skip to main content

 E: epcrowley@ncsu.edu, P: 919.515.7585

-As a Proposal Developer, Patrick’s daily responsibilities involve helping faculty prepare interdisciplinary proposals to federal and state agencies and private foundations.
+As a Senior Proposal Developer, Patrick’s daily responsibilities involve helping faculty prepare interdisciplinary proposals to federal and state agencies and private foundations.
 Before joining the PDU in 2013, Patrick worked as an Instructor at the University of South Carolina.

 He received a B.S. in Health and Exercise Science from Wake Forest University and a M.S. in Exercise Science from the University of South Carolina.
 Outside of work, Patrick enjoys spending time with his family, playing golf, fishing, and going to the beach.